thngbk/driftmind-experiments/readme.md

 # DriftMind Client

-A Python client for interacting with the **DriftMind Forecasting API**.
+A Python client for interacting with the **DriftMind Forecasting Service**.
 This package makes it easy to:

-* Create and manage forecasters
+* Create and manage forecasters at scale
+* Recover details and data managed by forecasters at any point
-* Feed time-series data
+* Feed time-series data in real time
-* Request predictions
+* Request predictions as feeding data and check system clusters
-* Demonstrate DriftMind capabilities
+* Demonstrate DriftMind cold-start / continious training capabilities

 ---